bhas/HYF-exercises/javascript1/week4/exercises/level1.md

 2. Fix the code so that it correctly calculates the average grade for the students.

-## 🧱 1.5 Built a Recipe Management System
+## 🧱 1.5 Implement a Recipe Management System
 You are tasked with creating a recipe management system.
 This system will keep track of recipes, each containing:
 * The name of the recipe.
 * The time it takes to cook the recipe, in minutes.